nwashangai/objectify/README.md

   - 0: Extract differences from both objects, excluding common properties with different values.

 Returns: An object containing the differences.

+#### areObjectsEqual(obj1: T1, obj2: T2): boolean

+function to perform a deep comparison between two objects to determine if they are equal.

+Parameters:

+- obj1 (T1) - The first object to compare.
+- obj2 (T2) - The second object to compare.

+Returns: _boolean_ `true` if the objects are deeply equal, `false` otherwise.

 ### Contributing